-Graduating CSD majors must possess a minimum overall grade point average of 3.0 and a grade point average of 3.0 or higher within the major.
-All major (CSD) and cognate courses must be completed with a minimum grade of "C." Students may progress and take any course within the CSD major provided the pre-requisite course(s) for that course have been completed with a minimum grade of "C."
+Graduating CSD majors must possess a minimum overall grade point average of 2.75 and a grade point average of 2.75 or higher within the major.
+All major (CSD) and cognate courses must be completed with a minimum grade of "C." Students may progress and take any course within the CSD major provided the pre-requisite course(s) for that course has been completed with a minimum grade of "C."